Deepulak/Account-Storage/README.md

 You can also run Account-Storage in Gitpod, a free online dev environment for GitHub:

-If you're intersted in a paid subscription with GitPod use the coupon code: **TECHWITHTIM19**

 Please Note: The GUI is a little glithcy in GitPod.
 For best results expand the VNC window to be full screen.